Technodystopia/Palautusrepositorio/Osa 0/0.4 uusi muistiinpano/uusi_muistiinpano.md

     server-->>browser: Status 200 OK - the JavaScript file
     deactivate server

-    Note right of browser: The browser starts executing the JavaScript code that triggers GET the JSON from the server
+    Note right of browser: The browser starts executing the JavaScript code that triggers GET the JSON from the server.

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/data.json
     activate server
     server-->>browser: Status 200 OK - the JSON file
     deactivate server

-    Note right of browser: The browser executes the callback function that renders the notes
+    Note right of browser: The browser executes the callback function that renders the notes.